Darlinghurst Courthouse: History

 Darlinghurst Courthouse and residence was originally designed by the Colonial Architect Mortimer Lewis.
 Work commenced in 1835 but was not completed until 1844.
-The construction of a new courthouse and gaol had been a priority of the incoming Governor of New South Wales, Richard Bourke, who was concerned by the need to march prisoners through the city from the gaol on George Street to the courthouse on King Street.
+The construction of a new courthouse and jail had been a priority of the incoming Governor of New South Wales, Richard Bourke, who was concerned by the need to march prisoners through the city from the jail on George Street to the courthouse on King Street.

 The foundations for Darlinghurst Courthouse were laid by convict work gangs and construction began in 1836.
 Court proceedings were held in the building as early as 1842, despite the unfinished state of the building.
-Construction of a new gaol in Darlinghurst began in the 1820s and was ready for occupation in the early 1840s.
+Construction of a new jail in Darlinghurst began in the 1820s and was ready for occupation in the early 1840s.
 The courthouse was a milestone building in New South Wales, being specifically designed to suit its purpose and impart authority and the power of the law.

 Darlinghurst Courthouse was subsequently altered and extended by successive Colonial and Government Architects.
 This began with Edmund Blacket, who supervised the repair to the roof in the 1850s which was in danger of collapse.

 Colonial Architect James Barnet designed major flanking court room pavilion additions to the building in 1884-88.
 Major repairs were undertaken to the original wing of the courthouse in 1901.
 The entire roof was replaced and changes were made to the façade.
 The drawings for these alterations were signed by George McRae in the Government Architect's Office.

-In 1903, Darlinghurst Courthouse was selected as one of the sites for the newly-created High Court of Australia following Federation.
+In 1903, Darlinghurst Courthouse was selected as one of the sites for the newly created High Court of Australia following Federation.
 In 1907, accommodation was provided for the expansion of the High Court.
 Alterations included the addition of a new single-storey wing to house five new rooms.

 An increase in the number of High Court Justices led to the construction of a second storey on this new wing.
 Numerous alterations took place throughout the twentieth century to cope with increasing court proceedings and expansions of the High Court.
 In 1913-14 a second expansion took place to further accommodate the High Court and eventually a new high court was added to the complex in 1922.

 Alterations, maintenance and expansions continued to take place throughout the twentieth century.
 A major extension on the eastern side of the courthouse was completed c.
 1963.
 The extension was designed by the Government Architect's Office and includes two courtrooms and offices.
 The High Court was relocated to Canberra in 1980, following completion of a purpose-built building.